jinchad/fingerprint-reconstruction/Fingerprint Classifier/README.md

 pip install -r "Fingerprint Classifier/requirements.txt"
 ```

+## Step 2: Add .env
+Edit .env.example to include your private API key from roboflow
+Rename .env.example to .env

-## Step 2: Running the pipeline to generate blurred images
+## Step 3: Running the pipeline to generate blurred images
 1. Consider the following code snipper on how to use`pipeline.py`.
 Ensure that you have the necessary classifier and labeller models in `Fingerprint Classifier/models`.

 ```python